jpadela1/ai_pretraining_assessment/data_risk_rubric/README.md

 # data_risk_rubric

-Reference implementation of the pre-training data risk assessment framework from:

-> Padela & Wang, "Data quality assessment and risk management in artificial
-> intelligence systems" (draft v4).

 The framework operationalizes data-layer risk screening under the governance categories of OMB Memorandum M-25-21 ("Accelerating Federal Use of AI through Innovation, Governance, and Public Trust", April 2025) and the NIST AI Risk